chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 # Scikit Learn

 Scikit Learn is a python library with one of the most used classical machine learning algorithms.
-Now you know the what's happens under the hood of linear regression function.
+Now you know what happens under the hood of the linear regression function.
 So you are ready to use a library to do production level linear regression machine learning.

 Here's how you import the library